PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 } // End of the `FileSystem` module.
 ```

-Here we see the syntaxis `impl Drop for File` is used to indicate that the
+Here we see the syntax `impl Drop for File` is used to indicate that the
 `File` struct implements the `Drop` trait.
 The implementation can be found in the block immediately below.
 The `Drop` trait defines only one function, called `drop` that takes one